 World Cultures collection

-RAMM’s World Cultures collection includes objects from traditional communities who live outside the European continent; namely the continents of Africa, the Americas, Asia and the islands of the Pacific Ocean.
+RAMM’s World Cultures collection includes objects from traditional communities who live in Africa, the Americas, Asia and the islands of the Pacific Ocean.

 Do you want to explore this collection further?
 Please see the RAMM World Cultures website.

 This collection consists of approximately 2000 items from Australia, New Zealand (Aotearoa) and many of the Pacific island groups such as Papua New Guinea, Solomon Islands, Hawaii, Tonga, Fiji, Tahiti and Easter Island (Rapa Nui).
 Significant pieces include a Tahitian mourner’s costume, which was originally acquired by Lt.
 Francis Godolphin Bond in 1792.
 The Devon and Exeter Institute presented this item to RAMM.
 There was also an 1868 gift by the infamous art collector Henry Vaughan which consisted of items from the second and third voyages of Captain Cook that were acquired by his father and uncle in 1806 from the Leverian sale.

 Other valuable holdings includes a sheet of bark cloth from the Cook Islands, which is late 18th century in date.
 One will also find examples of contemporary material that reflect the traditions, even changes, of modern day island culture.

 Examples include several dance crests from Uvol, New Britain, which were made in 1987 for a community festival that commemorates generational change every 25 years.
 Genealogy, on the other hand, was made by artist Rosanna Raymond in 2007 and highlights how barkcloth is relevant to Polynesian identity today.
 These trousers relate to the artist’s ideas about her own mixed heritage.
 Rosanna refers to Genealogy as taonga, a Maori term given to items that are considered treasure.
 For further information visit the collection page.